Stape

 worker in cloudflare - stape

 b.
-Add worker name.
+Add worker name and click Deploy.

 add worker name in cloudflare - stape